The Guardian Life Insurance Company of America: Controversies

-In 2009, Guardian was the subject of controversy when, in December 2008, it cancelled the insurance plan that covered Ian Pearl, who suffers from muscular dystrophy and requires 24-hour nursing care, which costs approximately million dollars a year.
+In 2009, Guardian was the subject of controversy when, in December 2008, it cancelled the insurance plan that covered Ian Pearl, who has muscular dystrophy and requires 24-hour nursing care, which costs approximately million dollars a year.
 Under the federal ERISA law Guardian was obligated to continue the coverage for one year after it cancelled the plan and thus policy under the plan.
 Guardian offered no comparable plan to replace it, and his parents characterized the cancellation as a "death sentence."
 His parents sued Guardian and lost the case in October 2009, when a federal judge found that Guardian had the right to terminate the entire plan.
 The Pearl family appealed to the Secretary of Health and Human Services and to the media, and publicized a memo that emerged during the trial, which characterized high cost policies like the one Pearl had, as "dogs" and "trainwrecks."
 Guardian publicly and personally apologized to the Pearls and agreed to continue coverage for Ian and two other patients in similar situations.
 Ian Pearl lives in New York State, and as a result of the controversy, New York passed "Ian's Law" that among other things, requires that insurance companies that cancel insurance plans must offer similar replacement coverage to policy holders under the cancelled plan.